-Entries must be made in person by a member of your group, as from 5 p.m. on Friday for the competition taking place approx 2 weeks ahead.
-However, entries can be made by telephone as from the Wednesday prior to the competition using available time slots.
+Entries must be made via the BRS computer system by a member of the playing group from 5pm on Fridays for the competition taking place two weeks later, or in person or by telephone to the professional shop.
 Players must ensure that their name is not entered more than once on the competition entry sheet.
-Should this occur the earlier time slot counts, and if this is missed the following rules must apply.
+Should this occur the earlier time slot counts and if this is missed the following rules must apply.

 A starting time sheet will be posted for each day that a stroke play competition is to be played.